-Federal The Federal Perkins Loan is a federally-funded program which provides loan funds for students to meet their educational expenses.
+The Federal Perkins Loan is a federally-funded program which provides loan funds for students to help meet their educational expenses.
 The program is administered by Houghton College, and recipients are selected on the basis of financial need.
 Recipients must be at least half-time students.
 The loans are interest- and payment-free until nine months after a student graduates or ceases attendance at the college.
-For the 2000-01 academic year, the annual maximum Perkins Loan borrowing limit is \$3,000.
+The annual maximum Perkins Loan borrowing limit this year (01-02) is \$3,000.